MadalinaDinga/RU-HwSec/README.md

-# Usage
+# DEMO
+- To install the applet
+	`make update-applet`
+- To create keys and initialize the card
+	`make setup`
+- To run the reload terminal
+	`make run-reload-terminal`
-- To compile and start pos terminal use
+- To run the point of sale terminal
 	`make run-pos-terminal`

-- To compile and start reload terminal use
-	`make run-reload-terminal`

-- To compile and start issuer terminal use
-	`make run-issuer-terminal`

-- To compile and update applet use
-	`make update-applet`

-- To remove all output files from building use
-	`make clean`

 ## Makefile
 Make sure the following variables are set correctly for your project: